jm-brennan/loyal_saddles/README.md

 # loyal_saddles
-A Minecraft datapack which prevents rideable entities from wandering while they are wearing a loyalty-enchanted saddle.
+## A Minecraft datapack which prevents rideable entities from wandering while they are wearing a saddle enchanted with loaylty.

 Using a horse (or another rideable entity) as a regular means of transport in Minecraft can be quite a hassle with the need to keep the horse from wandering while you are not riding it.
 Needing to carry a lead & fence, digging holes, or making stables keeps horses from being easy and hassle-free to use.
 This datapack seeks to remedy that.